Rio de Janeiro police move to regain control of some favelas

 The local activist stressed that no association or civil society group from Jacarezinho had been invited to take part in the framing or implementation of the new program.

-And neither had the city of Rio, according to Mayor Eduardo Paes.
+Rio’s Mayor Eduardo Paes was also caught by surprise.
 “I was informed yesterday at the end of the day by the governor himself.
-What there hasn’t been, is prior planning with city hall,” Paes wrote on Twitter.
+There wasn’t prior planning with City Hall,” Paes wrote on Twitter.
+“I support the initiative and we’ll work together for the good of our people.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.